 It’s easy to say that there is no good time to select a product based on it being the cheapest available.
 However, if you’ve just opened up a new clinic, it might make sense to initially choose economical products due to the financial pressures of just starting out.

-For example, you might choose to use a first-generation cannula that costs half of what the premium product does.
+For example, you might choose to use a first-generation cannula that costs 30% less than what the premium product does.
 Budget products like this might be a sound choice until the practice is fully up, running, and turning a profit.

 Another example of when using a budget product might make sense is when it comes to injecting toxins.
 You need to inject a tiny amount, but it’s challenging to read the little measurement lines on the syringe and get it just right.
 Especially on larger syringes, the teeny increment lines can be barely readable to some.

-But less expensive and smaller diabetic insulin syringes offer an advantage as they have more easily read lines.
-This allows you to perform more accurate and small volume dosing.
-The downside is that those needles get dull much quicker.
-So, there’s a tradeoff between the two.
+But less expensive and smaller diabetic insulin syringes offer an advantage as they have easily read 0.01mL markings, allowing for accurate small dosing.
+The downside is that these are designed for a single injection of insulin and not for multiple injections for facial aesthetics, so there’s a tradeoff between the two.

 There are plenty of places where you can cut costs to maximize profits.
 But those that can compromise patient outcomes and experiences should not be one of them.